kwark32/robo_arena_team_3/index.md

 `pip3 install box2d box2d-kengz`

-At this point, our game looks like this:
+At this point, our game looks like this (in debug mode all colliders are shown with red outlines):

 ![Main menu](/neue-textures-und-collision.png)